-Walking on the Grote Markt in Groningen, just after the announcement of the lockdown, entrepreneur Leon Fock how people struggle with keeping one and a half meters away.
-“It feels unusual for everyone.
-After all, it should be possible to make keeping distance easy with a simple device.”
-At home he set to work with a soldering iron, resulting in a small device that uses color signals to indicate whether someone is keeping enough distance.
-A friend is immediately enthusiastic, but just like Fock cannot produce it.
-Henk Smid of high-tech company Variass is asked to do this.
+Walking on the Grote Markt in Groningen, just after the announcement of the lockdown, entrepreneur Leon Fock how people struggle with keeping one-and-a-half feet of distance. ’’For everyone, it feels unusual.
+Surely it should be possible to make keeping distance easy with a simple device.''
+At home, he set to work with a soldering iron, resulting in a small device that uses color signals to indicate whether someone is keeping enough distance.
+A friend is immediately enthusiastic but, like Fock, cannot produce it.
+Henk Smid of the high-tech company Variass is asked to do so.

 Urgent